braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/catalogs/using_catalogs.md

 ### Multiple items

-You aren't limited to just one item in a single message!
-Simply insert the additional catalog items and information to display using the **Add Personalization** modal.
-Note that you can add up to three catalog items only.
+You aren't limited to just one item in a single message.
+You can use the **Add Personalization** modal to add up to three catalog items at a time.
+To add more items to your message, select **Add Personalization** in the message composer and select the additional catalog items and information to display.

 Check out this example where we add the `id` of three games, Tales, Teslagrad, and Acaratus, for **Catalog Items** and select `title` for **Information to Display**.